cemreis0/python-passlib-reference/README.md

 # Python Passlib Reference
-All the comments and notes are taken from https://passlib.readthedocs.io/en/stable/
+All the comments and notes were taken from https://passlib.readthedocs.io/en/stable/